smarter-sh/community/committee-steering/governance/sig-governance.md

 # SIG Roles and Organizational Governance

-This charter adheres to the conventions described in the [Kubernetes Charter README].
-It will be updated as needed to meet the current needs of the Kubernetes project.
+This charter adheres to the conventions described in the [Smarter Charter README].
+It will be updated as needed to meet the current needs of the Smarter project.

 To standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG; SIGs should follow these guidelines: